 What is in a Research Proposal?

 The research proposal is arguably the most significant document of your application to a postgraduate course, laboratory induction program or to get funding for a scientific study.
 Through it, you can showcase your ability to perform research at the graduate level by communicating your ideas with clarity and in a few words.
 The research proposal will help in connecting you to a suitable supervisor once your application is approved.
+The ten tips for writing a well-structured research proposal suggests these following ten sections that one should include in a research proposal:

 10 sections of a standard Research Proposal: